On fallen branches and decaying wood of

 both conifers and deciduous trees.
 On conifer stumps and

 on (moss-covered) bark of living deciduous trees.
+Summer to autumn.
+Widespread in the area covered.
 Widely

 mm across, conical to parabolical, flattening with age,